akhilbhardwaj20/akhilbhardwaj20/README.md

 ###  Akhil Bhardwaj
 #### Backend Development
 I'm Akhil from Rajasthan,India and I am currently open for full time roles in Software Development(Backend).
 I really enjoy learning languages and frameworks like Springboot and AngularJS.
-I also enjoy doing problems on Leetcode and Hackerrank.
+I also enjoy doing problems on Leetcode and Hackerrank in general.

-Skills: Angular/Spring/Java Core/DSA/MySQL/HTML / CSS/
+## Skills
+* 💼Angular
+* ✨Spring
+* 👩‍💻Java Core
+* ❄DSA
 - 🌱 I’m currently learning Angular